Daytime activities for adults

 • to provide a commendable daily work activity

-The Day Activity Center is open Monday to Friday from 9.30 to 16.30.
+The Day-time activity service is open Monday to Friday from 9.30 to 16.30.
 The people working there are the residents of the Foundation’s homes, as well as external visitors who come every morning and return each evening either to their families or to another institution.
 The center also opens its workshops throughout the year to occasional visitors who stay in the designated short-term accommodation.
 The care ratio is 2 educators for every 6 adults with autism.

 The people who use the center work mainly in one of the four large workshops that are the kitchen, the laundry, the garden and the do-it-yourself handywork workshop.
 In addition, they make take part in sports and other community activities such as waste sorting (SIDEC), deliveries and cultural activities.